zpz/experiments/README.md

 Various Python experiments.
 Currently the content is mainly related to inter-operations with other languages.
 Other topics will appear over time.
-There is no guarantee that the content and directory structure of this repo will be stable.
+The content and strucuture of this repo may change at any time in any way.

 ## Project layout

 I've adopted a `src/`-based structure.
-[This blogpost](https://hynek.me/articles/testing-packaging/) might be a good reference regarding this structure.

 A critical detail in `setup.py` related to this structure is these two arguments:

 ```